What Is the Stops & Iceberg On-Chart Indicator?

 - The add-on works with CME MBO (Market by Order) data provided by Rithmic.
-See the screenshots below to learn how to configure Rithmic connectivity:
+See the screenshots below to see how you should configure your Rithmic connectivity settings:

 The latest version of Bookmap includes some performance optimizations.

-This allows Bookmap to operate faster, avoiding freezes and delays in data processing, but may affect indicators that rely on data microstructure accuracy.
+This allows Bookmap to operate faster, avoiding freezes and delays in data processing, however it may affect indicators that rely on data microstructure accuracy.
 SI On-Chart and SI Sub-Chart are examples of those indicators.